 College is a big step, so it is understandable to have fears, concerns, and hesitations.
-Ultimately, fear can hold us back in the college search process.
+Ultimately, fear can hold you back in the college search process if you let it.
 What can you do to take action and address these concerns?
 Who can you talk to about it?

 Overall, her biggest piece of advice for the college search process is to get connected.
 CSU has admissions counselors who are available to answer questions, address concerns, and connect you with faculty.